Juan José Perea: VfB Stuttgart

 On 8 July 2022, VfB Stuttgart announced the signing of Perea on a four-year deal.
 The transfer fee was reported as over €2.2 million, becoming the most expensive player sold by PAS Giannina.

 Loan to Hansa Rostock

 On 4 August 2023, Perea moved to 2.
 Bundesliga club Hansa Rostock on a season-long loan.

 FC Zürich

 On 24 June 2024, he was loaned to Swiss Super League side FC Zürich, with an option to buy.

 On 26 July 2025, Zürich announced that they had activated their option to buy, Perea signing an initial one-year deal with the option for a further two years.

+Atromitos

+On 6 September 2026, Perea signed for Super League Greece club Atromitos on a free transfer.